zemariu/mortalitytb/README.md

 ## Repository structure

-The recommended GitHub repository structure is:
+The GitHub repository structure is:

 ``` text
 mortalitytb/